Conversion: Turning Visitors into Bookings

 The Conversion Mindset

 Conversion rate is the percentage of website visitors who complete a booking.
-For escape rooms, a good conversion rate is typically between 3% and 8%.
-That means for every 100 visitors, 3 to 8 actually book.
-The difference between 3% and 8% can mean tens of thousands of dollars in annual revenue — and it often comes down to small, fixable issues on your website.
+For escape rooms, a good conversion rate is typically between 3% and 5%.
+That means for every 100 visitors, 3 to 5 actually book.
+The difference between 3% and 5% can mean tens of thousands of dollars in annual revenue — and it often comes down to small, fixable issues on your website (from page speed to clear design).

 Conversion optimisation isn't about tricks or manipulation.
 It's about removing obstacles between a motivated visitor and the action they already want to take.
 Most people who land on your website are already interested in escape rooms — your job is to make it as easy as possible for them to say yes.